gitlabhq/gitlab-runner/CONTRIBUTING.md

 ### How we prioritize MRs from the wider community

-Currently we use a system of scoped labels to help us priortise which MRs our team will review.
+Currently we use a system of [scoped labels](https://docs.gitlab.com/ee/user/project/labels.html#scoped-labels-premium) to help us prioritize which MRs our team will review.

 | Label | Meaning | Use Cases |
 | ---- | ----- | ----- |